Jim Beatty: An All-American Miler

 While at the University of North Carolina at Chapel Hill, Beatty was an All-American for the 2 mile and 5000 meter events.
-He represented the United States in the 1960 Olympics and between 1960 and 1963 he broke four U.S. Mile records outdoors.
+He represented the United States in the 1960 Olympics and between 1960 and 1963 he set two indoor Mile WRs and four outdoor U.S. Mile records.
 In honor of Jim’s incredible and historic accomplishment 50 years ago, Bring Back the Mile via Duncan Larkin sat down with him to reminisce about the race.

 Bring Back the Mile: It’s been 50 years since that magic night in Los Angeles when you became the first person to ever go under 4:00 in the Mile indoors.
 As you watch the race now, what kind of emotions do you feel?